OpenTermsArchive/terms-types/CONTRIBUTING.md

 Note that service-specific types (such as “Twitter Privacy Policy”) are not allowed.
 Terms types aim at allowing comparisons across services and should thus be generic.

-#### Use singular

-For consistency, the term “Policy” in a type name should only be used singular (“policy”), never plural (“policies”).
-Similarly, all terms types should have a singular name.

-#### Alternative names

-Some terms types might have several commonly-used names, often varying by jurisdiction.
-To increase discoverability and clarity, alternative names can be provided to terms types.
-These alternative names are not translations, but rather synonyms in English.
-They are provided in an array under the `also known as` key.

-Examples:

-- `"Hyperlinks Policy" : { "also known as": [ "Links Policy", "Linking Policy" ], … }`
-- `"Whistleblower Policy": { "also known as": [ "Whistleblower Protections" ], … }`

 ### Provide examples

 Provide at least the terms you intend to track as example of the new terms type, with relevant information on its source and context: